zatarain/white-pages/README.md

 There is a [continuous integration workflow][ci-cd-pipeline] that runs in [GitHub Actions][github-actions] which is responsible to build the API, run the database migrations, unit tests and integration tests, then it generates coverage report.

+### 📦 Dependencies

+We are using following libraries for the implementation:

+* **`Microsoft.AspNetCore.OpenApi`.** A web framework to implement a RESTful API via HTTP.
+* **`Microsoft.EntityFrameworkCore`.** A library for Object Relational Model (ORM) in order to represent the records in the database as relational objects.
+* **`Npgsql.EntityFrameworkCore.PostgreSQL`.** Adaptation to manage PostgreSQL dialect and connect to the database with .NET Entity Framework.

+And also, following ones for the development:

+* **`xUnit`.** Framework for unit testing.
+* **`FluentAssertions`.** To have more readable assertions on the unit and integration testing.
+* **`Moq`.** To create mocks used on unit testing.

+### 🗄️ Storage

+A Docker container it's not persistent itself, so the Docker Compose file specify a volume to make the database persistent, that volume is mapped to `./data` host subdirectory within repository/solution directory.
+The [following sections](#-running) will explain how to do that in order to run the API locally.

 ## 📚 References

 * [.NET Core Documentation][dotnet-core]